Polymer/polymer-cli/README.md

 Run `polymer help` to get a helpful list of supported commands.
 Pass it a command name (ex: `polymer help serve`) to get detailed information about that command and the options it supports.

-### `polymer init`
+### `polymer init [TEMPLATE]`

 Initializes a Polymer project from one of several templates.
 Pre-bundled templates range from just bare-bones to fully featured applications like the [Polymer Starter Kit](https://github.com/PolymerElements/polymer-starter-kit).

 You can download and run templates built by our community as well.
 [Search npm](https://www.npmjs.com/search?q=generator-polymer-init) for a template you'd like to use.
 Then install it and the CLI will pick it up automatically.

 Run `polymer init` to choose a template from a list of all installed templates.
-Or if you know the template name before hand, you can provide it as a command argument.
+Or, if you know the template name before hand, you can provide it as a command argument to select it automatically.

 ### `polymer install [--variants]`